ksandom/astroTipsAndTricks/README.md

 If you are wanting to report bugs, the currently recommended place to do it is [shymega/planet-devices](https://github.com/shymega/planet-devices).

+There is also [an excellent community-driven wiki](https://github.com/shymega/planet-devices/wiki) for how to get various things done.

 ## Intro

 Tips and tricks for making the most out of the Planet Comuters Astro Slide 5G.